JoshuaLim995/Golden_Age_Project/API/ReadMe.txt

-This is the API required in the wamp www folder for communication between the app and the mysql database server
+Copy the whole Android Folder to the www folder

+Create Database named goldenage
+Import goldenAge DataBase.sql to myPHPAdmin